 - reuse information.

-Reports are to be submitted to an authorised Trade Repository (TRs) under SFTR.
+Reports are to be submitted to an authorised Trade Repository (TRs).

 When do reports have to be made?

-For transactions that were entered into on or before the reporting start date, they must be reported if they either:
+For transactions that were entered into on or before the regulations start date, they are in scope if they either:

-- have a remaining maturity exceeding 180 days after the reporting start date; or
+- have a remaining maturity exceeding 180 days after the start date; or

-- have an open maturity and actually remain outstanding for 180 days after the reporting start date.
-In this case, the transactions must be reported within 190 days of the reporting start date.
+- have an open maturity and actually remain outstanding for 180 days after the start date.
+In this case, the transactions must be submitted within 190 days of the start date.

 If a transaction is entered between a financial counterparty and a NFC-, the financial counterparty is required to report for both sides.